Art Classes in Panajachel,

-We are excited to sponsor a series of art classes taught by our friend Susanne Riedl.
-The first class will be held in mid-February!
+We are excited to sponsor a series of art classes taught by local artist & friend Susanne Riedl.

 with many more art & crafts classes & workshops to come!

 Tel/WhatsApp: Guatemala +502-4992-3990

 We are selling at festivals and fairs